ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

   margin-left: auto;
   margin-right: auto;">

 The `freq` for each layer are the same, making the circles stay in lines.
-Let's make the `freq` different through using the the `r` index value (the outer for loop index):
+Too boring.
+Let me make the `freq` different through using the the `r` index value (the outer for loop index):

 ```JavaScript
 let x1 = sin((PI / 5) * r + i) * (30 + r * 20);